What are the most original and famous country festivals in Italy? Follow us in this journey throughout food and wine, folk culture and events.

 You can taste typical dishes made of the delicious protagonist onion, drink good wine and walk along the ancient streets of the village.
 There will be the occasion to buy on for the entire Summer these big, sweet and tasty onions, famous everywhere in Italy.

-The festival will be in Piazza Umberto I. During the event, there will be stalls of local handcraft, folkloristic music entertainment and much more.
+The festival takes place in Piazza Umberto I, and during the event there are exhibitors of local handicrafts, folk music entertainment and much more.

 The event's organizers are APS Pro Loco di Banari and Camera di Commercio di Sassari.
 It is part of the Salude & Trigu project, a platform to promote Northern Sardinia which includes all the most fascinating events in the area.